Family Road Trip Packing List Printable (The Ultimate Checklist!)

 These family road trip essentials are the bread and butter of comfortably navigating yourself to and from your chosen destination.

-It is very important to have an adequately charged Smartphone for the entire duration of your trip if you are using a navigation app for directions.
+It is very important to have an adequately charged Smartphone for the entire duration of your trip, especially if you are using a navigation app for directions.

 Having both a phone charger and a supplemental battery pack provides additional security when relying on battery power for any and all of your electronic devices.